mendix/docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-8-parent/nt-5.2-rn.md

 ### Fixes

-* We fixed an issue with JCenter on Android, which would fail to build (Ticket #148798 #148819 #148830 #148840).
-JCenter has become unstable and is not supported anymore, therefore we now host Android dependencies ourselves.
+* We fixed an issue with JCenter on Android which would fail to build.
+JCenter has become unstable and is no longer supported, therefore we now host Android dependencies ourselves.
+(Tickets 148798, 148819, 148830, 148840)

 ## 5.2.9